 However, in the Final Rule the agencies have entirely ignored the Report and the Trends Comment, as there is not one citation to or discussion of either in the Final Rule.
 This omission is arbitrary and unlawful, particularly given the fact that many of the agencies' central justifications for the Final Rule stand in direct contradiction of the observations in the Trends Comment and the data in the Report.
 In particular, in the Final Rule NHTSA asserts that "[f]or MYs 2016 through 2019 . . .
-NHTSA has determined that the combined CAFE performance, including all flexibilities and increasingly so;"355 that the situation is "continuing to get worse in the 2018 and 2019 model years",356 that model years 2016 through 2019 "involve significant challenges for many vehicle manufacturers;"357 that "compliance shortfalls represent a growing problem with the current standards and will continue to be a problem if stringency does not converge at least somewhat more closely with what the market appears willing to bear",358 and that "light truck fleets have fallen below their associated CAFE standards and have had larger performance shortages than either import and domestic passenger car fleets.
+NHTSA has determined that the combined CAFE performance, including all flexibilities and incentives, of the total fleet has or is expected to be worse than the applicable CAFE standards, and increasingly so;"355 that the situation is "continuing to get worse in the 2018 and 2019 model years";356 that model years 2016 through 2019 "involve significant challenges for many vehicle manufacturers;"357 that "compliance shortfalls represent a growing problem with the current standards and will continue to be a problem if stringency does not converge at least somewhat more closely with what the market appears willing to bear";358 and that "light truck fleets have fallen below their associated CAFE standards and have had larger performance shortages than either import and domestic passenger car fleets.
 This trend is expected to continue."359